-The City of Augusta has several of them and there are a handful spread across the rest of the state.
+The City of Augusta has several of them, and there are a handful spread across the rest of the state.

 Since the 1960s, the concept of traffic circles has really taken off.
 This is especially true in places that have traditionally dealt with huge amounts of traffic.
 Los Angeles, for example.

-What Are The Benefits Of Rotaries?
+What Are the Benefits of Rotaries?

 According to the Maine.gov website, some of the big benefits of rotaries over regular intersections include an increase in traffic capacity, calming of traffic (because you have to slow down), fewer crashes, and a reduction in the severity of the crashes that do happen.